JinLi711/UIA/Yelp/NLP for Yelp/normalizing_text.md

 4. Remove Diacritics.
     * Here's the [definition](https://en.wikipedia.org/wiki/Diacritic) of a diacritic.
-    * example: naïve, entrée, pâté
+    * example: naïve, entrée, pâté.
+Convert to naive, entree, pate.
     * Change the diacritic to whatever letter is the closest.

 5. Fix the grammar of words